jose-acevedoflores/cffi-explore/notes/fatptr_through_ffi.md

 ```
 You can see the ptr to the vtable is all messed up, like it didn't survive the trip.
-Some more digging and I read somewhere that arguments for `extern "C"` functions
+Some more digging and I remembered [this article](https://os.phil-opp.com/cpu-exceptions/)
+where it says that arguments for `extern "C"` functions are passed via registers.
-are passed via registers.
-I believe that is why I loose the vtable ptr in transit
+I believe that is why I loose the vtable ptr in transit since I only get
-since I only get the first 8 bytes.
+the first 8 bytes.

 To fix it, I just wrapped the `*mut dyn OnSend` ptr in a plain struct with `#[repr(C)]`
 and passed that around.
 This introduces another level of indirection and a